 CASE can be used in SELECT, UPDATE, DELETE, and SET statements, as well as clauses like select list, IN, WHERE, ORDER BY, and HAVING.

-Here is a standard syntax of the Case statement that we can use with the WHERE clause in a stored procedure.
+Here is the standard syntax of the Case statement, which we can use with the WHERE clause in a stored procedure.

 CASE